Change text size:

 What is flexible working?

 There is more and more talk about flexibility in the workplace, but what does flexible working really mean?
 The phrase may conjure a vague sense of a home office and reduced hours.
-However, flexible working does not mean part-time or temping, while it means much more than simply working remotely.
+However, flexible working is not just about reduced hours or working remotely.
+It's much broader than that.
+This article explains the key areas involved in flexible working.

 Times of day